mariosar/mariosar.github.io/_posts/2019-10-31-restful-apis.md

 | PUT / PATCH  | Update  |
 | DELETE  | Delete  |

+**Quick Note:** There is an important distinction here that should be made between `PUT` vs `PATCH`. `PUT` implies a complete replacement of the URI resource.
+That means you are overriding what is existing in the server for the object you are sending - repeated calls to `PUT` with the same data are idempotent always since it is a *replacement*.
+PATCH implies a partial replacement.
+You are only sending the properties that are being changed on the resource, therefore it can be idempotent but is not guaranteed to be idempotent.

 *Returning to our example endpoint above...*

 Following this standard, we can define several **URI** and **HTTP method** pairs that perform these CRUD operations on a resource.